gilesbowkett/argonaut/readme.md

 `rake mongo:describe collection=muppets iterations=2000`

 This Rake task performs the same analysis and presents an ASCII report in the terminal, but does not create model or migration files.

-`rake mongo:investigate collection=users`

-This I will probably destroy.
-It's a more primitive analyzer which I wrote before the other tasks.

 ruby-beautifier
 ---------------